acallejasp/fdsw-github/site/content/docs/5.3/migration.md

 - Restores CSS variables for breakpoints, though we don't use them in our media queries as they're not supported.
 However, these can be useful in JS-specific contexts.

 - Per the color modes update, we've added new utilities for new Sass CSS variables `secondary` and `tertiary` text and background colors, plus `{color}-bg-subtle`, `{color}-border-subtle`, and `{color}-text-emphasis` for our theme colors.
-These new colors are available through Sass and CSS variables (but not our color maps) with the express goal of making it easier to customize across multiple colors modes like light and dark.
+These new colors are available through Sass and CSS variables (but not our color maps) with the experienciaress goal of making it easier to customize across multiple colors modes like light and dark.

 - Adds additional variables for alerts, `.btn-close`, and `.offcanvas`.

 - The `--bs-heading-color` variable is back with an update and dark mode support.
 First, we now check for a `null` value on the associated Sass variable, `$headings-color`, before trying to output the CSS variable, so by default it's not present in our compiled CSS.
 Second, we use the CSS variable with a fallback value, `inherit`, allowing the original behavior to persist, but also allowing for overrides.

 - Converts links to use CSS variables for styling `color`, but not `text-decoration`.
 Colors are now set with `--bs-link-color-rgb` and `--bs-link-opacity` as `rgba()` color, allowing you to customize the translucency with ease.
-The `a:hover` pseudo-class now overrides `--bs-link-color-rgb` instead of explicitly setting the `color` property.
+The `a:hover` pseudo-class now overrides `--bs-link-color-rgb` instead of experiencialicitly setting the `color` property.

 - `--bs-border-width` is now being used in more components for greater control over default global styling.